christiankozalla/nextjs-blog/posts/css-position-property-static-absolute-relative-fixed-sticky-examples.md

 The above example pushes the element 50px down from the top and 200px away from the left.

 - `position: absolute` takes an element out of the normal flow.
-It usually ends up on the top left corner of the page - unless it has got a parent that's `position` property is _not_ `static` (read more about an elements [nearest containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block))
+It usually ends up on the top left corner of the page - unless it has got a parent that's `position` property is _not_ `static` (read more about an element's [nearest containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block))
 - No space is reserved for the element (i.e. no gap in the normal flow)

 ### `position: relative`